choffmeister/sbt-webapp/README.md

 # sbt-webapp

-Integrates [NPM](https://www.npmjs.org/), [Bower](http://bower.io/) and [Gulp](http://gulpjs.com/) into your SBT build process.
+Integrates [NPM](https://www.npmjs.org/) into your SBT build process.

 ## Usage

-Suppose you have a SBT multi-project with a subproject for your web application frontend that gets build with Gulp and a subproject for your Scala backend.
+Suppose you have a SBT multi-project with a subproject for your web application frontend that gets build with NPM and a subproject for your Scala backend.
 Then add the following line to your projects `project/plugins.sbt` file:

 ~~~
-addSbtPlugin("de.choffmeister" % "sbt-webapp" % "0.0.1")
+addSbtPlugin("de.choffmeister" % "sbt-webapp" % "0.1.0")
 ~~~

 Your `project/Build.scala` could look something like this: